Epicalable/JARVIS/README.md

 2. Info-Intents: Stored in the Jarinfo file used by J.A.R.V.I.S to store Api keys, User Name and User location for data retrieval.
 You can access these using the settings menu.

+3. Audit-Indents: Stored in the Jaraudit file used by J.A.R.V.I.S to store user input/output logs, system retrival logs and fallback errors in your computer.

 All CRITICAL INFO REGARDING the USER will be STORED IN your PERSONAL COMPUTER and NOT on the INTERNET.

 ## What kind of API should I subscribe to?